camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 Call activities are migrated like any other activity.
 The called instance, be it a BPMN process or a CMMN case, is not changed.
 It can be migrated separately.

+### Event Sub Process

+Event Sub Processes can be migrated like [embedded sub processes]({{< relref "#embedded-sub-process" >}}).
+It is possible to map an event sub process to an embedded sub process and vice versa.

+Regarding its event trigger, the same rules apply like for [boundary events]({{< relref "#embedded-sub-process" >}}).
+If there is a mapping between the event-trigerring activities, the event trigger (timer job or event subscription) is preserved.
+In particular, consider the following process models:

+Process `eventSubProcess:1`:

+<div data-bpmn-diagram="../bpmn/process-instance-migration/example-event-sub-process-message1"></div>

+Process `eventSubProcess:2`:

+<div data-bpmn-diagram="../bpmn/process-instance-migration/example-event-sub-process-message2"></div>

+Note that the event definition of the message start event has changed.
+Now, when migrating a process instance from `eventSubProcess:1` to `eventSubProcess:2`, the event trigger for *Complaint Received* is preserved if there is a migration instruction between the two message start events.
+In consequence, the event subprocess is still triggered by a message *Complaint Received* after migration.
+If such a migration instruction does not exist, the event trigger is recreated, now waiting for the updated message *Internal Revision Note Received* after migration.

 ## Flow Node Markers